Gabe1720/ClassifAI/README.md

 ### Running ClassifAI on a local device

-- Install conda using this <a href="https://www.anaconda.com/docs/getting-started/miniconda/main"> using this link </a>
+- Install conda <a href="https://www.anaconda.com/docs/getting-started/miniconda/main" target="_blank"> using this link. </a>
+- Open the command prompt, and type `conda --version` to check for a successful installation.